abburi-prog/employee-attendance-management-system-225195/employee_attendence_frontend/README.md

 - RBAC enforced in routes:
   - Admin-only pages are protected by `<AdminRoute />`.
   - Accessing `/admin`, `/admin/leaves`, `/admin/attendance` without an authenticated admin role will redirect to `/login` and no admin UI is rendered.
+- RBAC-driven menu visibility:
+  - Navigation components read `profile.role` from AuthContext (same source as AdminRoute).
+  - Admin-related menu items (Admin, Leave Approvals, Attendance Viewer) are not rendered for non-admin users to prevent visibility and accidental clicks.
 - Local testing tips:
   - If using Supabase, set your user's `profiles.role` to `admin` to access admin routes.
   - If you don't have backend auth yet, you can still run the app normally; admin routes will remain inaccessible until a user session exists with `role === 'admin'`.